-As of September 30, 2013, the Company employed a total of 237 employees.
+As of September 30, 2015, the Company had a total of 216 full-time employees.
 The Company has a collective bargaining agreement covering production and maintenance employees at its Marquette, Iowa facility.
-The remaining employees are not represented by a labor union or collective bargaining agreement.
+All other employees are not represented by a labor union or collective bargaining agreement.